 After listening to someone talk about the importance of listening to your pain, it inspired me to do just that.
 I started to listen to my pain.
 Not just my emotional pain, but my physical pain too.
 I started to realise that my pain was speaking to me.
 I think I was resisting my pain because I didn’t understand it or that it was too intense that I couldn’t hold space for it, so I just fell apart (this is a normal grief reaction).

 When I started spending time exploring and understanding the pain of losing my mother, it gave me so much insight into myself, but most of all, it showed me the true impact of losing her.
-This is the influence of 28 Days – A Healing Journey.
-It will give you so much insight into the pain living inside you, create new levels of self-awareness and lastly, healing will naturally and organically occur, without ever forcing it.
+The Healing Journey will give you so much insight into the pain living inside you, create new levels of self-awareness and lastly, healing will naturally and organically occur, without ever forcing it.

-Understanding the Impact of Losing your Mother – A 28 Days Healing Journey was NOT designed to take away your pain.
+Understanding the Impact of Losing your Mother – A Gentle Healing Journey was NOT designed to take away your pain.

 The Healing Journey has a strong therapeutic foundation and will help you understand and express your grief safely as you connect more deeply to the parts of you that are struggling.
 It will also introduce you to self-care and self-soothing exercises to help you take care of yourself whilst you are in pain.